pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/03/06/mastodon-powered-comments-in-astro.md

 ### Isolating the CSS

 The Astro way to build components is to put the CSS in a `<style>` tag right in the component, and then Astro namespaces everything at build-time so nothing leaks.
-I haven't actually done it very much this way on this site because it was the first site I built with Astro and I was coming from [Jekyll](https://jekyllrb.com/) (which expects one Sass stylesheet for the whole site) and I found the concept a little confusing - I have subsequently built [my band's new website](https://sam.pikesley.org/blog/2023/02/18/massively-over-engineering-a-static-website/) using much more idiomatic Astro and it's actually really nice once you get your head into that way of thinking.

-Anyway, that doesn't really help us here because those compenent styles only apply to the static content, where Astro is able to apply a `class="41fb17f6"` or whatever to keep everything scoped.
-There's no way for it to style client-side dynamic content using this approach (is there? maybe I've missed something), so the JavaScript sticks each Mastodon comment into a `<div class="mastodon-comment">` and then the styles are all like
+That doesn't really work for us here, though, because those compenent styles only apply to the static content, where Astro is able to apply a `class="41fb17f6"` or whatever to keep everything scoped.
+There's no way for it to style client-side dynamic content using this approach (is there? maybe I've missed something), so each Mastodon comment goes into a `<div class="mastodon-comment">` and then the styles are all like

 ```css
   div.mastodon-comment img {